• Skip to main content

 Ingredients

-- Lamb.
+• Lamb.
 Ideally a boneless leg of lamb with a generous fat cap (it will render and flavor the meat) or a boneless lamb shoulder (not too fatty, take care to remove excess fat).
+Bone-in leg of lamb will work too.

-- Spice mix + salt & pepper.
+• Spice mix + kosher salt & black pepper.
 Use either store bought shawarma seasoning and add salt and pepper or prepare it yourself (see below and the Recipe Card).
 You can also mix a seasoning that you enjoy and use that instead.

-- Olive oil.
-Opt for the stronger flavor of extra virgin.
+• Olive oil.
+Opt for the stronger flavor of extra virgin olive oil.
 You will use it both to make the shawarma paste and to coat the braising pan.

-- Lemon juice + garlic.
+• Lemon juice + garlic cloves.
 For acidity and savory aroma in the shawarma paste.

 What is in Shawarma Spice?